Configuration

 There are two main topologies possible:

-- Local Area Network (LAN): usually home or organization internal network, connections will stay inside the network
+- Local Area Network (LAN): usually at home or in organization internal network, connections will be routed within the private network.

-- Wide Area Network (WAN): when the PiRogue is exposed on Internet
+- Wide Area Network (WAN): when the PiRogue is exposed on the Internet

 Administrator’s computer setup

-Regardless of the administration network topology, we must install pirogue-admin-client
+Regardless of the administration network topology, you must install pirogue-admin-client

 on the administrator’s computer.